triska/clpfd/README.md

 following order:

 1. [**n_factorial.pl**](n_factorial.pl): Shows how to use CLP(FD)
-   constraints for **declarative integer arithmetic**, obtaining more general programs.
+   constraints for **declarative integer arithmetic**, obtaining very general programs that can be used in all directions.

 2. [**sendmory.pl**](sendmory.pl) A simple cryptoarithmetic puzzle.
    The task is to assign one of the digits 0,...,9 to each of the